Funeral tributes to "true hero" Gordon Aikman - BBC News

 Funeral tributes to "true hero" Gordon Aikman

-Politicians have joined family and friends of motor neurone disease (MND)campaigner Gordon Aikman in remembering him at ceremonies in Edinburgh.
+Politicians have joined family and friends of MND campaigner Gordon Aikman in remembering him at ceremonies in Edinburgh.

 First Minister Nicola Sturgeon was among those paying tribute, saying he chose not to feel sorry for himself but to make a difference.